mostlyunoriginal/book-it/docs/index.md

 ## What is BookIt?

 `bookit` helps you document your data by generating professional PDF codebooks from polars or pandas DataFrames.
-It's designed as an educational project showcasing Object-Oriented Programming (OOP) principles in Python.

 ### Key Features